EduartePaiva/kubernetes-authentication-microservices/readme.md

 ![kubernetes cluster](./draw.png "kubernetes cluster")

-This is a authentication microservice project it's divided in two separated services that communicate with each other, they are:
+This is a authentication microservice project it's divided in two separated internal services that communicate with each other and a external mongo database, the internal services is:

 ## Auth-api